sqweelygig/supercool-servers/README.md

 ## Deliverables

-This project will create a website that can gather the data required via a survey, model the thermal characteristics of the room, compute an optimised thermostat schedule and present the forecast savings.
+This project will create an application that can gather the data required via a survey, model the thermal characteristics of the room, compute an optimised thermostat schedule and present the forecast savings.
 The project assumes that its audience is technical, consistent with having some responsibility for a server room's thermal controls.

 The system cannot assume that the server room has a smart thermostat since its purposes include justifying such an expense.